agittins/bermuda/README.md

 - There are three main factors.
   - How often your beacon transmits advertisements.
 Most are less than 2 seconds.
   - Bermuda only checks for new advertisements every second.
+It will update sensors immediately if devices get "closer", but it is more leisurely for devices that appear to be "leaving" an area.
   - The proxies might not catch every advertisement.
 In my esphome proxies I usually use these settings to ensure we don't miss toooo many:
     ```yaml